christianvuye/christianvuye/README.md

 ## 🌟 fun facts about me

 - 🗺️ **global citizen:** lived in 6 countries, visited 4 continents
-- 🗣️ **polyglot:** speak 2 languages fluently (English, Dutch), i need more practice with two more (Spanish, Polish)
+- 🗣️ **polyglot:** speak 2 languages fluently (English, Dutch), i need more practice with two others (Spanish, Polish)
 - 🎮 **gaming background:** former producer/project manager in the video game industry, i worked on fast&furious
 - 🏎️ **functional analyst:** barely survived corporate life at Honda but learned a lot
-- 🤖 **ai:** ai has been a way to unleash my creativity and build more and explore more
+- 🤖 **ai:** ai has been a way to unleash my creativity and build and explore more
-- 🔬 **perpetual learner:** always have 3-5 side projects exploring new technologies, and another 3-5 courses and books that I have started but not finished 🫣
+- 🔬 **perpetual learner:** always have 3-5 side projects exploring new technologies, and another 3-5 courses and books that I've started but not finished 🫣
 - 😼 **curiosity killed the cat:** hopefully it won't do that to me

 ---